Richard von Mises: Life

-Von Mises was born in Lemberg, Austria-Hungary into a Jewish family, eighteen months after his brother Ludwig von Mises, who later became a prominent economist of the Austrian School, a heterodox school of economics.
-His parents were Arthur Edler von Mises, a doctor of technical sciences who worked as an expert for the Austrian State Railways, and Adele Landau.
-Richard and Ludwig also had a younger brother, Karl von Mises, who died as an infant from Scarlet Fever.
+Von Mises was born in Lemberg, Austria-Hungary (today Lviv, Ukraine) into a Jewish family, eighteen months after his brother Ludwig von Mises, who became a prominent economist of the Austrian School, a heterodox school of economics.
+His parents were Arthur Edler von Mises, a doctor of technical sciences who worked for the Austrian State Railways, and Adele Landau.
+Richard and Ludwig had a younger brother, Karl von Mises, who died as an infant from Scarlet Fever.
 Richard attended the Akademisches Gymnasium in Vienna, from which he graduated with honors in Latin and mathematics in autumn 1901.
-After graduating in mathematics, physics and engineering from the Vienna University of Technology, he was appointed as Georg Hamel's assistant in Brünn (now Brno).
+After graduating in mathematics, physics and engineering from the Vienna University of Technology, he was appointed as Georg Hamel's assistant in Brünn (Brno).
 In 1905, still a student, he published an article on the geometry of curves called "Zur konstruktiven Infinitesimalgeometrie der ebenen Kurven," in the prestigious Zeitschrift für Mathematik und Physik.

-In 1908, von Mises was awarded a doctorate from Vienna (his dissertation was on "the determination of flywheel masses in crank drives") and he received his habilitation from Brünn (now Brno) (on "Theory of the Waterwheels") to lecture on engineering.
-In 1909, at 26, he was appointed professor of applied mathematics in Straßburg, then part of the German Empire (now Strasbourg, Alsace, France) and received Prussian citizenship.
+In 1908, von Mises was awarded a doctorate from Vienna (his dissertation was on "the determination of flywheel masses in crank drives") and he received his habilitation from Brünn (Brno) (on "Theory of the Waterwheels") to lecture on engineering.
+In 1909, at 26, he was appointed professor of applied mathematics in Strasbourg (then part of the German Empire) and received Prussian citizenship.
 His application for a teaching position at the Brno University of Technology was interrupted by the First World War.

-Before the war he had already become a pilot and lectured on the design of aircraft, and in 1913 at Strasbourg he gave the first university course on powered flight.
-On the outbreak of war it was natural for him to join the Austro-Hungarian army as a test pilot and a flying instructor.
+Before the war he had already become a pilot and lectured on aircraft design, and in 1913 at Strasbourg he gave the first university course on powered flight.
+At the outbreak of war it was natural for him to join the Austro-Hungarian army as a test pilot and a flying instructor.
 In 1915, he supervised the construction of a 600-horsepower (450 kW) aircraft – the "Mises-Flugzeug" (Mises aircraft) for the Austrian army.
-It was completed in 1916 but never saw active war service.
+It was completed in 1916 but never saw active service.

 After the war, von Mises held the new chair of hydrodynamics and aerodynamics at the Dresden Technische Hochschule.
-In 1919 he was appointed director (and full professor) at the new Institute of Applied Mathematics created at the behest of Erhard Schmidt at the University of Berlin.
+In 1919 he was appointed director and full professor at the new Institute of Applied Mathematics created at the behest of Erhard Schmidt at the University of Berlin.
 In 1921 he founded the journal Zeitschrift für Angewandte Mathematik und Mechanik and became its editor.

 With the rise of the National Socialist Party to power in 1933, Mises felt his position threatened, despite his First World War military service.
-He moved to Turkey, where he held the newly created chair of pure and applied mathematics at the University of Istanbul.
+He moved to Turkey, where he assumed the new chair of pure and applied mathematics at the University of Istanbul.
 In 1939 he accepted a position in the United States, where in 1944 he was appointed as Gordon McKay Professor of Aerodynamics and Applied Mathematics at Harvard University.
-In 1943 he married Hilda Geiringer, a mathematician who had been his assistant at the Institute and moved with her to Turkey and then to the U.S.
+In 1943 he married Hilda Geiringer, a mathematician who had been his assistant at the Institute and moved with him to Turkey and then to the U.S.